Wanjiru-1/Wanjiru-1.github.io/docs/credentials.md

     **FIG Mentorship Programme**

-    International Federation of Surveyors
+    International Federation of Surveyors | 2025

-    *[Please confirm: was this mentee or mentor?
-Which year?
-Which network?]*
+    *Participated as a Mentee in the 2025 global cohort, engaging with experienced surveying professionals to advance career development, industry knowledge, and leadership in the geospatial sector.*

 -   ![AWiSC Volunteer](<assets/ certificates/cert_awisc_volunteer.png>)